ebbanimer/Walking-Dead-Game/README.md

 # Purpose
+The purpose of this final project is to comprehend the concepts of concurrency, design patterns used throughout the course, Swing, and Streams API.
+The goal is to get an understanding of how these can be applied in a GUI application built with the Swing library, and how they can be incorporated into working with each other, applying it to a possible real-life project.
+To be more specific, the objective is to build an application based on the following technical requirements;

-The purpose of this final project is to create a GUI application based on the Swing library, running on the Event Dispatch Thread (EDT).
+Create a GUI application based on the Swing library, running on the Event Dispatch Thread (EDT).
 The aim is to achieve the highest grade A, which involves adding the following concepts/functionalities;

 - The following six design patterns:
   - Observer pattern